 Overall poor mood.
 It’s unrealistic to expect everyone to be happy or motivated all the time.
 But if most employees are in negative moods more often than not, talking or laughing is rare, or no one seems to care about what they’re doing, it will likely have long-term effects on morale and well-being.

-Spending 40 hours a week (or more) in a toxic workplace can be damaging to mental health, triggering anxiety, depression, or apathy.
 If someone has determined that their workplace is toxic, they may decide that leaving the job is the best choice for their well-being.
 However, for those who are unable to find another job (or unable to do so immediately), there are steps that can make a toxic workplace more bearable.